 - Merida & Elinor – With the creation of Merida and Elinor, the Pixar filmmakers delved deep into the relationship between mother and daughter.
-Highlighting contrasts in character design, clothing, animation, voicing, even hairstyle, watch how the filmmakers explored this most important of relationships.
+Highlighting contrasts in character design, clothing, animation, voicing, and even hairstyle, watch how the filmmakers explored this most important of relationships.

 - Bears – Take a look inside the art and design behind the bears in “Brave.”
-Each of the bears, gentle Mum-Bear and terrifying Mor’du, demanded a different approach to creating their physical appearance and personality.
+Each of the bears, gentle Mum-Bear and terrifying Mor’du demanded a different approach to creating their physical appearance and personality.

-- Brawl in the Hall – A fascinating and hilarious inside look at the process of creating “Brave’s” fighting Scots, through animation, crowd simulation and fight choreography – not to mention a room full of grunting men whose vocal chortles added authenticity to the raucous scene.
+- Brawl in the Hall – A fascinating and hilarious inside look at the process of creating “Brave’s” fighting Scots through animation, crowd simulation, and fight choreography – not to mention a room full of grunting men whose vocal chortles added authenticity to the raucous scene.

 - Wonder Moss – Fans will explore how “Brave’s” technical artists examined the real Scottish countryside and studied the laws of nature, then turned these findings into computer codes that would blanket Merida’s Scotland in lush moss, lichen, and bracken.

 - Magic –The magic and mystery of Scotland are revealed to fans in this charming feature about the legends – from mystical potions to the will-o’-the-wisps – seen in “Brave.”